Follow These Steps to Secure an Internship Program

-Now that school is back in session, it’s never too early to start thinking about an internship for summer of 2019.
+Now that school is back in session, it’s never too early to start thinking about an internship program for the summer.
 Many students wait until spring break is over and by then, it is often too late.
 Many organizations have their candidates for internships by the end of the calendar year and use the holiday and spring breaks to interview them.
 Here are some steps to consider.

 Make an appointment with your college career resource office.
-They will help you prepare your resume, have lists of internships from organizations in your field, and get you started
+They will help you prepare your resume, have lists of internship program from organizations in your field, and get you started

 Have your resume reviewed by three people.
 Sixty-one percent (61%) of resumes have a typo; you don’t want to be in that category.
 Spell check can’t catch homophones (are, our) or common typos like manager versus manger.